Complimentary shipping on all desks

 Getting Started with Your ABC Goals

-1. Pick an area where you struggle with consistency.
+1. Pick one area where consistency is difficult.
 This could be fitness, work, personal growth, or relationships.

 2. Define your A, B, and C Goals.
-Write them down somewhere visible.
+Write them somewhere visible.

-3. Track your progress.
-Each day, check which goal you achieved.
+3. Track what you actually did.
+Each day, check which level you reached.

 4. Celebrate consistency.
 Hitting a C Goal is still a win.